emm32449/SeedTheAITextGame/initial_prompt.md

 - Let's develop a bunch of dialogue between [] such that []
 - Create a poem such that its words reveal []
 - Let's end this game
+- List the real world facts in our whole game

 ## Starting Settings